csbg/SplineOmics/README.md

 ### Running the Docker Container

-To run the Docker container, you can use the following Bash command.
+To run the Docker container, you can use one of the following commands, depending on your operating System.
-This command needs to be run in a dir where the subdirs `input` and `output` exist.
-Place your data and meta (and annotation) files in `input`, and receive your output from the package in the `output` dir.
+The respective command needs to be run in a folder where the subfolders `input` and `output` exist.
+Place your data and meta (and annotation) files in `input`, and receive your output from the package in the `output` folder.

 For Linux and macOS: